noamraph/nix-pills/pills/16-nixpkgs-parameters.md

 # Nixpkgs Parameters

 Welcome to the 16th Nix pill.
-In the previous [15th](15-nix-search-paths.md) pill we\'ve realized how nix finds expressions with the angular brackets syntax, so that we finally know where `<nixpkgs>` is located on our system.
+In the previous [15th](15-nix-search-paths.md) pill we've realized how nix finds expressions with the angular brackets syntax, so that we finally know where `<nixpkgs>` is located on our system.